 For a short trip to Belgium, plan to explore Brussels, and take a day trip to Bruges – these 2 cities are the most popular destinations in the country (and very Instagram worthy!)

-By keeping Brussels as base you can explore more of Belgium by going on day trips.
+By keeping Brussels as a base you can explore more of Belgium by going on day trips.
 Craft your 7 day Belgium Itinerary with these suggested activities,

 Day 1: Arrive and explore Brussels